Ecole Internationale Daniel Chalonge

 Click to download the poster (.jpg)

 A Turning Point operated recently in the Dark Matter research: Warm Dark

 Matter (WDM) emerged

 impressively over Cold Dark Matter (CDM) as the leading Dark Matter candidate.
 WDM solves naturally the problems of CDM

 and agrees with the observations at small as well as large and cosmological scales.

-theory and WDM numerical simulations which naturally reproduce the observations at all the scales.
+which reproduce the observations.
 The Workshop addresses

 as well the experimental search for the WDM particle candidates (keV sterile neutrinos).